bright shining sun in blue sky

 Four types of sunburn:

-• 2nd degree—painful and possibly blistering, the top two layers of the skin are affected, heals in 7–21 days
+• 2nd degree: Painful, may blister; affects the top two skin layers; heals in 7–21 days.

-• Over-the-counter hydrocortisone cream (not benzocaine-type products, which could irritate the skin)
+• Apply over-the-counter hydrocortisone cream (avoid benzocaine products, which can irritate the skin).

-• Aspirin or ibuprofen for swelling and discomfort
+• Take aspirin or ibuprofen to help reduce swelling and discomfort.

-• Do not pop blisters!
-They help to heal the skin and prevent infection
+• Don’t pop blisters—they help protect the skin while it heals and prevent infection.

-• Cover up when you go outside to protect the affected area
+• Cover sunburned skin when you go outside to protect it from further damage.

-If you or a loved one have a heat-related condition or a severe sunburn, don’t wait—contact your physician, walk-in clinic, or emergency room for treatment.
+If you or a loved one develops signs of heat illness or has a severe sunburn, don’t wait.
+Contact your doctor, visit a walk-in clinic, or go to the emergency room for treatment.

 Protect Your Eyes From the Sun Too!

 Did you know your eyes can actually get sunburned?
-Excessive exposure to UV rays have short- and long-term consequences to your sight, which can be prevented.
+Excessive exposure to UV rays has short- and long-term consequences to your sight, which can be prevented.

 Related sun protection information from Glenwood Family Eye Center: 6 Tips to Protect Your Eyes from Dangerous UV Rays – and the Effects if You Don’t.